varya/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 Make sure your firewall/NAT are configured correctly.
 Note that on Windows, Node.js shows up as "Evented I/O for V8 JavaScript" in Firewall.

+## Have you disabled Personal Hotspot on iOS?

+Having the Personal Hotspot option enables can cause the connection to fail, even if both your iOS device and your computer are connected to an external WLAN.

 ## Is the Steroids server running?

 Make sure you have `$ steroids connect` running in your project directory.
 Try opening the URL below in your computer's browser: